kongr45gpen/libwing/README.md

 - get a property schema

 It also has an option to output as JSON (`-j`).
 Run `wingprop --help` to see the options.

+## wingmeters utility

+**wingmeters** is a grphical app that shows you the output levels of the channels 1-16 in realtime.
+Just run it with no arguments (it'll discover the Wing on the network for you).
+Now make a channel make noise and you should see meters jump around.
+Run `wingmeters --help` to see the options.

 ## wingschema utility